-LING 440 Theory and Practice of TESOL Methodology (3-4, Summer) This course will explore TESOL methodology and classroom techniques, as well as the opportunity to put them into practice in a weekly practicum.
+LING 440 Theory and Practice of TESOL Methodology

+This course will explore TESOL methodology and classroom techniques, as well as offer the opportunity to put them into practice in a weekly practicum.
 (Prerequisite/Co-requisite: LING 220 or 351 and LING 350, or permission of instructor.)